 The Car Connection Audi S3 Overview

-MORE: Read our 2017 Audi S3 review
+MORE: Read our 2018 Audi S3 review

 The A3 and S3 are the smallest cars Audi offers in the U.S. Both ride on Volkswagen Group's "MQB" architecture for transverse-engine compact vehicles, which is shared with the latest Volkswagen Golf, among many others.
-Despite their relative smallness, the A3 and S3 are about the same size as a 1994 Audi A4, which shows how much cars have ballooned in size in 20 years.
+Despite their relative smallness, the A3 and S3 are about the same size as a 1994 Audi A4, which shows how much cars have ballooned in size in 20-plus years.

-The new A3/S3 family of cars includes the aforementioned sedan, convertible and hatchback, as well as an Avant wagon unlikely to be sold in America.
+The A3/S3 family of cars includes the aforementioned sedan, convertible, and hatchback, as well as an Avant wagon unlikely to be sold in America.
 Also related—but a little more distantly—is the compact Audi Q3 crossover, which shares some drivetrain and suspension pieces.
 For now, the S3 is offered here only as a sedan.

 While other versions of the A3 offer efficient 4-cylinders and plug-in powertrains, the S3 takes to the road only with a 292-horsepower, turbocharged 2.0-liter inline-4.
 The S3 is good for a 0-60 mph time of 4.7 seconds, and a top speed of 155 mph, according to Audi.

 Standard equipment includes a 6-speed dual-clutch automatic transmission, though Audi of America may bring over a 6-speed manual version in the future.
 The S3 has quattro all-wheel drive, and it rides on a relatively simple front strut/rear torsion-beam suspension, with a lower ride height than the A3.